Wake Forest University Department of Counseling

 • Chapter 15, pp. 523–525 ("Duty to Warn, Protect, and Report” to “Negligence and Liability")

-Read the following articles, available through Course Reserves, located in your Canvas menu:
+Read the following articles, available through Course Reserves, accessible from the Modules section:

 • Treadway, D. (2022).
 Shattered by Suicide: Helping Families in the Aftermath (PDF).
 Psychotherapy Networker, 46(4), 35–39,55